sourcegraph/scip-clang/Development.md

 as the default version is very outdated.

-There is a helper script [tools/reduce.py](/tools/reduce.py) which can coordinate `scip-clang` and `creduce`, since getting the details right is a bit finicky in the general case.
+There is a helper script [tools/reduce.py](/tools/reduce.py) which can coordinate `scip-clang` and `creduce`, since correctly handling different kinds of paths in a compilation database is a bit finicky in the general case.

 It can be invoked like so: